 It’s natural for employees to chat with colleagues about things that are happening in the news.
-We bring the events of our home, our family, and the latest headlines that caught our attention with us to work and we share snippets in cafeterias, commutes, break rooms and over cubicle walls.
+We bring the events of home, family, and the latest headlines with us to work.
+We share snippets in cafeterias, commutes, break rooms and over cubicle walls.
 Small talk is part of a normal work day.

-Sometimes things can get a little animated or even heated.
-Think about competitive sports bouts.
-Or national tragedies.
-Or elections.
+Sometimes, things get a little animated or even heated.
+Think about competitive sports bouts or elections.
 Usually things bounce back after a few days.

-But if recent reports are true, people are still very consumed by politics at work even though the election has long since passed.
-In a survey recently reported on in the Washington Post, a third of the workers surveyed report that since the election, their colleagues talk more about politics than work.
-They also report spending an average of two hours a day reading about politics, much of that time on social media at work.
-Almost a third admit to being less productive since the election, and almost half of those surveyed say they’ve witnessed an argument about politics at work.
+But today, people are still very consumed by politics at work even though the election has long since passed.
+In a recent survey in the Washington Post, workers said that since the election, their colleagues talk more about politics than work.
+They also report spending an average of two hours a day reading about politics, much of that on social media at work.
+Almost a third admit to being less productive since the election.
+Nearly half of those surveyed say they’ve witnessed an argument about politics at work.